mgtools/PEbA/README.md

 **************************************************************************************************************

-This project uses Rostlab's ProtT5-XL-UniRef50 encoder (https://huggingface.co/Rostlab/prot_t5_xl_uniref50) to embed protein sequences and then calculates the cosine similarity between residues to align them using traditional Needleman-Wunsch and Smith-Waterman algorithms.
+This project uses Rostlab's ProtT5-XL-UniRef50 encoder (https://huggingface.co/Rostlab/prot_t5_xl_uniref50) to embed protein sequences and then calculates the cosine similarity between each residue's vector to align them using traditional Needleman-Wunsch and Smith-Waterman algorithms.
 The cosine similarity scores are used in place of substitution matrices, such as BLOSUM, with the goal of producing accurate alignments for sequences that share low character identity (<20%), referred to as the "twilight zone" of protein sequence alignments.

 To determine if protein embedding based alignments (PEbA) produce more accurate alignments than those with